-To get anywhere productive with a GDD website, you need to first begin with a wish-list.
+To get anywhere productive with a Growth-Driven Design website, you need to first begin with a wish-list.
 It’s what you build your Launchpad website with, and how you begin to incrementally improve your site as the data pours in.
 But, what is a wish-list exactly?

 What is a Wish-list?

 As part of the GDD process, the Growth-Driven Design wish-list is a list of website elements that you imagine your ideal website would incorporate.
 These can be functions, actions or design ideas – but they are items that you wish your website to include.
 Traditional website design attempts to implement all of the items on your initial wish-list, whereas GDD, as a segment of inbound marketing, puts the most vital items in place first, and then uses hard data to guide which items should be built next (and whether or not your first assumptions were correct).

 Your GDD approach and wish-list should begin with some strategic thinking and assumptions of your market, which you can then research and balance against the data that you’ll collect.
 You’ll need to ask yourself all of the hard questions.